youyanggu/covid19_projections/estimating-true-infections.md

 ### Relationship between Positivity Rate and Prevalence Ratio

-We developed the constants for the prevalence function (`prevalence-ratio = a * (positivity-rate)^(b) + c`) through a combination of trial & error and simple machine learning.
+We developed the constants for the prevalence function (`prevalence-ratio = a * (positivity-rate)^(b) + c`) through a combination of trial & error and curve fitting.
 We don't believe this function is perfect.
 There can be other constants `a`, `b`, and `c` that may be a closer approximation of the true relationship.
 Because there is no "truth" value to fit the function against, we decided it is not worth trying to perfectly fit this function.
 As a result, we settled on a simple square root function to describe the relationship.

 The exact relationship between positivity rate and prevalence ratio may be different from state to state and across time.
 Here is a partial list of possible factors that can cause these differences: